 MyChart connects you to your health care team from the comfort and safety of home.
 With this secure, online tool you can manage your appointments and complete pre-visit tasks, communicate with your providers, and keep track of your test results and medications.

 Multiple Sclerosis Performance Test

-The Multiple Sclerosis Performance Test (MSPT) is a new feature from Cleveland Clinic for patients to enhance their current care and better establish trends in the management of their Multiple Sclerosis.
+The Multiple Sclerosis Performance Test (MSPT) is used for patients to enhance their current care and better establish trends in the management of their Multiple Sclerosis.
 The MSPT is an iPad-based assessment of neurological function that includes health status questionnaires, a 25-foot walking speed test, 9-hole peg manual dexterity test, plus new assessments of processing/thinking speed and visual function.
 The results of the tests are immediately available to your provider for use at the time of your visit during the course of care, so it is important to complete the testing prior to the visit with your care provider.

 Image Copy Request

 When requesting a copy of radiology images, please allow a minimum of a 48-hour advance notice for all procedures conducted at any of our imaging centers.